airplanes-humanity/airplanes-humanity.github.io/_posts/2019-02-20-arduino-prototyping.md

 author: Kiran Rao
 ---

 In order to expedite the software development, we will be testing using an Arduino Prototype.
-That way, we can interface with sensors before moving to the custom PCB.
+Therefore, we can interface with sensors before moving to the custom PCB.

 ## Protoshield